jhpyle/docassemble/_docs/initial.md

 The setting can also be made on a per-attachment basis by setting the [`pdf/a` attachment setting].

+<a name="tagged pdf"></a>When using [`docx template file`], you also
+have the option of creating a "tagged PDF," which is similar to [PDF/A].
+You can set this as an interview-wide default:

+{% highlight yaml %}
+features:
+  tagged pdf: True
+{% endhighlight %}

+The default is determined by the [`tagged pdf` configuration directive].
+This setting can also be made on a per-attachment basis by setting the [`tagged pdf` attachment setting].

 ## <a name="maximum image size"></a>Limiting size of uploaded images

 If your users upload digital photos into your interviews, the uploads